-As a wholesale insurance broker specializing in environmental coverages, Beacon Hill Associates works with many non-admitted insurance carriers.
+As a wholesale insurance broker specializing in environmental coverages, we work with many non-admitted insurance carriers.
 In the non-admitted insurance market the strict state regulatory guidelines fall on the licensed surplus lines broker to follow when placing business with a non-admitted insurer.
-Beacon Hill Associates is a licensed surplus lines broker in 49 states and we work very closely with each state to follow their guidelines and requirements.
-These guidelines and requirements have changed a bit over the past few years; many states have moved to an online surplus lines policy filing system and some have updated the forms they require from surplus lines brokers, producing agents, and insureds.
+Beacon Hill is a licensed surplus lines broker in 49 states and we work very closely with each state to follow their guidelines and requirements.
+These have changed a bit over the past several years; many states have moved to an online surplus lines policy filing system and some have updated the forms they require from surplus lines brokers, producing agents, and insureds.

 One of the biggest changes was the definition of an insured’s home state.
 The enactment of the Non-admitted and Reinsurance Reform Act (NRRA) in 2010 has prompted state regulations and filing processes to change.
 According to the NRRA Compliance Guide “The NRRA [reformed] the regulation of surplus lines insurance by limiting regulatory authority over surplus lines transactions to the home state of the insured and setting federal standards for the collection of surplus lines premium taxes, insurer eligibility, and commercial purchaser exemptions.”
 It has also helped to more clearly define the home state of the insured as “(i) the state in which an insured maintains its principal place of business or, in the case of an individual, the individual’s principal residence; or (ii) if 100% of the premium of the insured risk is located out of the state referred to in clause (i), the state to which the greatest percentage of the insured’s taxable premium for that insurance contract is located.”*